List of Orlando City SC records and statistics: CONCACAF Champions League/Cup

+Other competitions

 Leagues Cup

 Orlando City first qualified for the Leagues Cup for the 2021 season as one of the top two teams from each conference based on the 2020 regular season standings not scheduled to participate in the Champions League, marking the first time the club had qualified for any continental competition.
+The competition's format changed in 2023 to include every team from both Major League Soccer and Liga MX.

 International friendlies

 Additionally, Orlando City has featured in a number of friendlies against international opposition.